shadow/shadow/docs/4-Notes-and-FAQs.md

 Build Shadow with debugging symbols by using the `-g` flag.
 See the help menu with `python setup.py build --help`.

-The easiest way to debug is to run shadow with the `-d` flag, which will pause shadow after startup and print the `PID`.
+The easiest way to debug is to run shadow with the `-g` flag, which will pause shadow after startup and print the `PID`.
 You can then simply attach gdb to shadow in a new terminal and continue the experiment:
 ```
-shadow -d shadow.config.xml
+shadow -g shadow.config.xml
 # new terminal
 gdb --pid=PID
 > continue